Skip to contents

 skeleton[condition == TRUE, temp := value]

-skeleton[, new_rowind_var := first_non_na(temp), by = .(id)]
+skeleton[, new_ri_var := first_non_na(temp), by = .(id)]

-skeleton[, temp := NULL] # Critical: clean up
+skeleton[, temp := NULL] # critical

 3. Use helper functions when possible